SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/drivers/service.pt-br.md

 {{< gh-codeblock path="examples/python/tests/drivers/test_service.py#L12" >}}
 {{< /tab >}}
 {{< tab header="CSharp" >}}
+Note: Unlike the other languages, the driver location should not include the file name, only the path to the directory the driver is in.
 {{< badge-version version="4.9" >}}
 {{< gh-codeblock path="examples/dotnet/SeleniumDocs/Drivers/ServiceTest.cs#L27" >}}
 {{< /tab >}}